Vacuum digging has many safety benefits over traditional digging practices when it comes to working with underground cables.

 - Mechanical equipment, whilst safer for the operator, can damage buried assets resulting in costly repairs not factored into the project budget or timescale.

 - Increases in cost if other methods result in complications, means that vacuum excavation is not only safe and smart but also highly economical.

 - Pier UK operatives are competent and qualified workers who use equipment and machinery with great emphasis on both efficiency and safety.

-- The area of excavation on certain sites are reduced by precision excavation, this leaves less site spoil that would need to be recycled which is environmentally beneficial.
+- The area of excavation on certain sites is reduced by precision excavation, this leaves less site spoil that would need to be recycled which is environmentally beneficial.

 - Excavated spoil is stored in the internal skips built into the vacuum excavators leaving the site and surrounded area free of any hazards for operatives or the public and also results in easier dumping and filling.

-- Vacuum digging uses the suction power of a vacuum excavator to gently pull away ground, carefully exposing underground cables without causing damage with spot on precision.
-Supported by an air lance, the equipment can be used to excavate around all buried assets, safely exposing them for utilities contractors to access lines for repairs and maintenance.
+- Vacuum digging uses the suction power of a vacuum excavator to gently pull away ground, carefully exposing underground cables without causing damage with spot-on precision.
+Supported by an air lance, the equipment can be used to excavate around all buried assets, safely exposing them for utility contractors to access lines for repairs and maintenance.